TaylanUB/scheme-bytestructures/README.md

 The format for the initialization values, which are the optional second argument to `bytestructure`, depends on the descriptors in play.
-For vectors it is very obvious:
+For vectors, it is a list of the contained values:

     (define bs (bytestructure uint8-v3 '(0 1 2)))